vanjaoljaca/vanja.oljaca.me/_miniprojects/raw/llm-blog-concept.raw.md

 Most of this drama has very little to do with getting the LLM part of the blog working, its all about how to get a blog up and functioning the way I want it.
 Somewhat surprising how long this takes.
 In hindsight, would it have been easier to just use a wordpress blog and go from there?
 Am I spinning wheels, thinking i'm being useful but really just enjoying the feeling of being busy with a goal?

 Doesn't matter, it'll no doubt build some midly useful skills.
 It will build momentum.
 Plus I wouldn't be surprised if the wordpress style option had its own drama.

+---

+jul-7 00:10

+Still hacking away.
+Went on a wild tangent styling the chat window.
+I added a spinner with specific colour transition that involves 3 points on a bezier curve and 3 point acceleration function.
+Also some colour theory to pick the perfect colours.
+Whole thing was done with back and forth on chat gpt.
+Was actually quite fun.
+Was it faster than doing it myself?
+Idk, probably not, but I did it while casually zoned out on the couch, which was nice.
+I didn't have to dive too deep into the math and as long as I asked for tests (& asked for fixes for tests) it generally worked.
+Gave a decent result.

+Still need to fix the spacing on my blog theme then I might be able to do a limited release to people.

+I'd also really like to be able to have a plugin that allows people to leave a comment, and perhaps have a "frequently asked questions" thing.
+Also wouldn't hate if all questions were logged in an easy place (they're not yet).

+Final thing: might need some protection that this thing doesn't get abused $$$ wise.
+I think its cheap?
+I have no idea.
+Wouldn't hurt to do the math on that